cshuptrine/nyckle-website-new/_posts/2022-12-13-the-ever-growing-landscape-of-content-moderation-ai-platforms.md

 stage: false
 featured: false
 headliner: false
-seo_title: Landscape of Content Moderation AI Platforms
 summary: There’s a wider variety than ever of content moderation AI services available.
 Knowing your exact needs will help you find the platform that’s right for your specific business needs.
-seo_description: Learn about the similarities and differences between 9 high-performing content moderation AI platforms to choose the one that’s best for your business.
+description: Learn about the similarities and differences between 9 high-performing content moderation AI platforms to choose the one that’s best for your business.
-og_image: /blog/images/content-moderation-landscape-new.png
+image: /blog/images/content-moderation-landscape-new.webp
-og_image_alt: Comparing content moderation platforms
+image_alt: Comparing content moderation platforms
 ---

 If you run a social platform, e-commerce business, or any other online space that includes user-generated content, you understand the [importance of content moderation](https://www.nyckel.com/blog/why-content-moderation-is-important-for-your-business/).
 Luckily, content moderation has come a long way thanks to AI, making it easier and more efficient than ever to implement.